Ang3lB7te/Ang3lB7te/README.md

 Ships I really like: 1xdoe(any media) Pizzatime (frskn) pizzaburger(anymedia) Teahero (blocktales my yume ship :3

-SHips I dislike: Not the biggest fan of ice tea (blocktales) or azuretime (frskn)
+SHips I dislike: Not the biggest fan of ice tea (blocktales) azuretime (frskn) or 7noli (any media)

-Feel free to sit as anyone with me, just preferably not the two ships above, tanks
+Feel free to sit as anyone with me, just preferably not the three ships above, tanks :3